wmemorgan/netlify-functions-guide/README.md

   The serve command will start a development server and a watcher on port 9000 (http://localhost:9000).

 #### Setup serve and build scripts
-- In the root directory install package called `npm-run-all` which will enable you to start the Express server and React app with one command.
+- In the root directory install a package called `npm-run-all` which will enable you to start the Express server and React app with one command.

   `yarn add npm-run-all --dev`

-- Open `package.json` and in the `scripts` section replace the default script with following scripts:
+- Open `package.json` go the `scripts` section and replace the default script with following commands:

   ```
     "start": "yarn start:lambda && yarn start:app",